 Quick tips for your first trip to Egypt

-- Best time to visit Egypt: Egypt’s peak tourism season runs from around September to April when the weather is milder (i.e. 25 degrees Celsius instead of 40!).
+- Best time to visit Egypt: Egypt’s peak tourism season runs from around September to April when the weather is milder (i.e. 25 degrees Celsius instead of 40, or 77 instead of 105 Fahrenheit).
 During this season, you can expect large crowds at all of the major sightseeing landmarks.
 If you visit during the other months, the temperature can be fairly unbearable, and you’ll need to get an early start if you want to beat the heat.
 However, the crowds thin out significantly!

 - Visiting Egypt during Ramadan: During Ramadan, an Islamic holy month, Muslims fast from dawn to sunset and alcohol is not sold (except in some larger hotels and restaurants).
 As a sign of respect, you should try to avoid eating and drinking (even water) in public.
 For the tourism industry in Egypt, business is as usual during Ramadan.
 In 2020 Ramadan begins in late April to late May.